Bookworm User Guide

 Continuous Reading Mode

 In addition to Bookworm's built-in text-to-speech features, you can take advantage of your screen reader's continuous reading functionality (also known as "say all").
 Bookworm provides support for this functionality through its "continuous reading mode".
 This mode is active by default, and you can disable it from the reading page of the application preferences.
-While the continuous reading mode is active, pages are turned automatically as the screen reader progresses through the document.
+While the continuous reading mode is active, pages are turned automatically as the screen reader progresses through the book.

 Note that due to the way this feature is currently implemented, the following limitations should be expected: